 Some of these changes are for the better, bullied people may become advocates or more thoughtful people themselves.
 But the trust issues and wall building that come from being hurt by bullying are very, very real.
 Accept these changes, meet your person where they are, without comments about how they've changed.
 They already know.

-I was able to distill EXACTLY what I do to break down my bullying-induced emotional walls.
-It is a simple 3-step plan and it is truly the only thing that works for me.
+If it's helpful, I was able to distill EXACTLY what I do to break down my bullying-induced emotional walls.
+It's a simple 3-step plan and it is truly the only thing that works for me.

 Note: Click the button below to get this checklist if you or anyone you know has been hurt by bullying.